 AUHS is dedicated to helping students remove obstacles to achieving success.
-While Student Services Representatives are available to all students to assist in such areas as problemsolving, setting goals, attending class, academic success, financial concerns, or personal issues, student once they begin matriculating are also assigned a faculty advisor.
-Informal, one-on-one meetings give students the chance to seek assistance, air frustrations and share accomplishments with direct feedback from University staff who will take action, if necessary, to help students alleviate the concern, and, more importantly, encourage the student's continued success.
+While Student Services Representatives are available to all students to assist in such areas as problemsolving, setting goals, attending class, academic success, or personal issues, student are also assigned a faculty advisor and financial administration for their financial concern once they begin matriculation.
+Informal one-on-one meetings give students the chance to seek assistance, air frustrations and share accomplishments with direct feedback from University staff who will take action, if necessary, to help students alleviate the concern, and, more importantly, encourage the student's continued success.
 These meetings with advisors can be held anytime or by appointment during regular University hours.